tharakamd/TicTacToe/README.md

 TicTacToe
 =========

-this is the project of creating the mini project for cse level 2 programming chalange
+This is the project of creating the mini project for cse level 2 programming chalange.